Ayaz-24/github.io/cyclistic-bike-share-analysis/README.md

    Casual and member riders demonstrate different usage behaviours, so marketing communication should be tailored rather than using a single message for both groups.

 5. **Track conversion performance**
-   Monitor KPIs such as campaign response rate, membership conversion rate, repeat usage and retention to determine whether conversion initiatives are successful.
+   Monitor KPIs such as campaign response rate, membership conversion rate, repeat usage, and retention to determine whether conversion initiatives are successful.

 ---